Nipmuc Program of Studies

 Students analyze real-world phenomenon through the use of computational algorithms beginning their freshman year and continuing throughout the courses they take while at Nipmuc.

-2022-2023 Course offerings
+2025-2026 Course offerings

-Algebra I CPS/Honors 1 Credit Grade 9
+Algebra 1 CPS/Honors 1 Credit Grade 9

 Where in the world does “X” come from?
 This course inspires students by analyzing the places where we can find linear, exponential, and quadratic functions in our everyday lives.
 Examples of this include testing the strength of an object in order to predict the load capacity of a bridge, determining the costs of materials and analyzing profit to create a successful business, and modeling bacteria growth through probability.
 (The honors level course provides a more in-depth study of Algebra with faster pacing.)

-Geometry CPS 1 Credit Grade 9-10
+Geometry CPS 1 Credit Grade 10

-Geometry Honors 1 Credit Grade 9-10
+Geometry Honors 1 Credit Grade 10

 Geometric structures are fundamental to life from atoms to plants to our universe.
 Did you know about the Golden Ratio and how this design is used in art and architecture?
 Do you want to think logically?
 Geometry is an integrated study of plane and coordinate geometric concepts of two- and three-dimensional figures.
 Through simulations, students will learn some of the key geometric concepts.
 Students will use logical reasoning to prove geometric concepts, and will apply formulas to solve various geometric problems.
 The pace is faster than the CPS course and the scope is more in-depth with the students being presented with more difficult and challenging problems, including, but not limited to, geometric proofs.
+We have a few culminating hands-on projects, one of which includes using indirect measurement and right triangle trigonometry to measure tall objects around the school campus.
+Students should successfully complete Algebra 1 Honors prior to enrolling in this course.

-AP Economics AP 1 Credit Grades 10-12
+Advanced Placement Economics AP 1 Credit Grades 10-12

 Economics Independent Study Honors 1 Credit Grade 12